 Throughout the year Forest Service staff and our natural resource partners offer a variety of educational workshops open to the public.
 If you are a formal/non-formal educator, student, volunteer, or parent interested in gaining environmental education tips and tools, check out the programs, workshops and resources below.

 Naturalist in the Classroom (NITC) is a combination of classroom programs followed by a fieldtrip to the Shawnee National Forest; all guided by natural resource professionals.

 The goals for NIC are three-fold: To strengthen and expand the Shawnee’s environmental education program, to get kids in the outdoors, and to assist local educators in meeting Illinois learning standards.
 Target grades that NITC is currently being offered are 3rd , 4th , and 5th grade students, and teachers have a choice of two program themes -Forest Ecology and Wetland Ecology.
-Application deadline is January 15, 2015 for Spring Session.
-For more information contact: Sue Hirsch (618) 253-1005 or Linda Hauser (618) 833-8576
+For more information or to learn when NITC will be offered in you area, contact: Sue Hirsch (618) 253-1005 or Linda Hauser (618) 833-8576

 Forest Service National Conservation Education website